 The largest risk to our current forecast revolves around the presidential election in late 2022.
 Uncertainty around the election could throw the labor market, and potentially the private insurance base, into another tailspin, while FX volatility could impact hospital investment more than expected.
 Likewise, should we not see additional allocations from the treasury to SUS across 2022 to finance booster shots and the clearing of the procedure backlog, we could see disruptions to other parts of the public budget, in addition to further shifts to out-of-pocket spending focused on low-cost products and services.

 The anticipated dramatic recovery in non-COVID-related procedures will likely present significant challenges for pricing and supply chain management.
 Furthermore, we expect payers to quickly come under cost pressures as per capita demand for health services rise, which will have the inverse impact of increasing provider profitability.
 Subsequently, we may see a boom in provider capital expenditures.
 Firms will also need to keep an eye on the execution of ANS’s new process for updating the Rol de Procedimentos, while preparing for potential turnover in the Ministry of Health with the entrance of a new government in early 2023.

 FrontierView combines world-class strategic market intelligence and analyst advisory services through data, insights, and analytical tools, to power your business decisions.
 We offer a solution that puts the right information at the right time, at your fingertips.
-If you would like to request access to the full Brazil Healthcare Review report diving deeper into key market trends, please fill out the form below.
 You can also download our free mobile app to stay ahead of developments and trends to enhance your performance in must-win markets.
 Available on iOS and Android.